Getting a Contractor's License

 A license may be issued to a sole proprietorship (individual), a partnership, limited liability company or a corporation.
 The license belongs to the business and not to the qualifying party.

-* The Business Management examination cannot be waived because it has reference to Arizona specific statutes and rules.
+* The AZ SRE Statutes and Rules Exam cannot be waived because it has reference to Arizona specific statutes and rules.

 What information must be submitted when requesting a waiver for a trade examination?